North Dakota CPA Exam

-- 24 semester credits of other business courses (in business, management, finance, or marketing subjects)
+- 24-semester credits of other business courses (in business, management, finance, or marketing subjects)

-Please note that you may include upto three economicsEconomicsEconomics is an area of social science that studies the production, distribution, and consumption of limited resources within a society. credits in business courses.
+Please note that you may include up to three economicsEconomicsEconomics is an area of social science that studies the production, distribution, and consumption of limited resources within a society. credits in business courses.
 However, accounting principles or equivalent courses do not contribute to the overall credit calculation.
 Extra accounting classes also qualify for credits.

 Candidates with foreign education credentials must obtain a course evaluation through NASBA International Evaluation Services (NIES) or Foreign Academic Credentials Service (FACS).

-You must fulfil the educational requirements either at the time of application or within six months after the exam application date.
+You must fulfill the educational requirements either at the time of application or within six months after the exam application date.
 Furthermore, submit your application through North Dakota (ND) State Board website with the required fees and academic documents.